 Use Natural Light Sources

-Poor lighting can instantly ruin a photo and may end up turn away customers as well.
+Poor lighting can instantly ruin a photo and may end up turning away customers as well.
 Using natural light sources is one of the best ways to avoid a bad photograph.
 Try to stay away from overhead lights, lamps and especially the cameras built-in flash.

 "It's best to photograph your dishes in diffused natural light.
 It simply is the most flattering, appealing, and cheapest light for food photography" (Abeler, 2020).